Azure/azure-quickstart-templates/201-logic-app-x12-disaster-recovery-replication/README.md

 ![Image of Run details for Received Control Number replication Logic App](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-logic-app-x12-disaster-recovery-replication/images/received-run-details.png "Run details for Received Control Number replication Logic App"))
 -- To perform a disaster recovery:
 - Disable the X12 Encode-Decode Logic Apps on the primary site and the replication Logic Apps for Generated and Received control numbers.
 - Use the Azure PowerShell cmdlet Get-AzureRmIntegrationAccountGeneratedIcn and Set-AzureRmIntegrationAccountGeneratedIcn to increment the Interchange Control Number for each of your sent agreements on the secondary Integration Account.
+This change may take up to 15 seconds to take effect.
 - Redirect traffic to the X12 Encode-Decode Logic Apps on the secondary site.
 (These Logic Apps are not deployed as part of this template.)
 - Once your primary site has recovered, you need to deploy a new set of replication Logic Apps with source secondary Integration Account and target primary Integration Account.
 You need to wait that this new set drains the backlog of control numbers before switching traffic back to the primary site.